Section 5 – Employees

 ((Operating costs + Depreciation + Interest) × (Employment km ÷ Total km))

 ((Operating costs + Leasing costs) × (Employment km ÷ Total km))

-The capital cost allowance rate for a motor vehicle is 30%, but accelerated capital cost allowance measures apply for certain property acquired before 2024, including zero-emision vehicles.
+Generally, the capital cost allowance rate for a motor vehicle is 30%, but accelerated capital cost allowance measures apply for certain property acquired before 2024, including zero-emision vehicles.
 There are also certain specific rules that apply to the capital cost allowance calculation in the first and last years the motor vehicle is used depending on whether the capital cost before taxes is greater than $30,000 or $55,000, depending on the type of vehicle.
 For more information, consult the Corporate Taxes tables.

 18 These limits also apply to zero-emission vehicles.
 19 $34,493 in Quebec, $33,900 in Ontario and $34,500 in New Brunswick.
 20 Operating costs include gas, oil, maintenance, repairs, insurance, licence and registration.